CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/lightwell.md

         catalystColor(int, int, int, int)
         ```

     - `#!groovy Fluid`.
 Sets the output fluid.
 Requires not null.
-(Default `null`).

         ```groovy
         output(FluidStack)
         ```

     - `#!groovy ItemStack`.
 Sets the input item.
 Requires not null.
-(Default `null`).

         ```groovy
         catalyst(ItemStack)
         ```

     - `#!groovy float`.
 Sets how likely the catalyst is to shatter when producing fluid, with higher being less likely but never 0.
 Requires greater than or equal to 0.
+(Default `0.0f`).

         ```groovy
         shatterMultiplier(float)
         ```

     - `#!groovy float`.
 Sets the base amount of fluid produced per tick.
 Requires greater than or equal to 0.
+(Default `0.0f`).

         ```groovy
         productionMultiplier(float)